gvwilson/sensibleadventures/cloudherd/cloudherd.md

 *Better start telling everyone that Noxy's going to beat that,* he thought.

 He slurped his tea, then cradled the warm mug in his hands.
-"The sergeant said that his regiment was posted over by Lhabde.
-They got to talking through the winter, and one thing led to another, and then some of 'em said they weren't going to fight their own neighbors, and..."
+"The sergeant said that they were posted over on the border with Lhabde.
+There's been heavy snow this winter, so they were stuck in their barracks most of the time and got to talking, and..."
 He shrugged.
-"Their colonel didn't take well to that, so he hanged a couple of them, and that helped the rest figure out which side they wanted to be on."
+"One thing led to another, I guess.
+By the time the snow had melted enough that they can get on the road, some of 'em said they weren't going to fight their own neighbors.
+Their colonel didn't take well to that, so he hanged a couple of them, and that helped the rest figure out which side they wanted to be on."

 "So why were they trying to come through the pass?"
 Indy asked.

 Grappa Gas shrugged again.
-"They were supposed to be headed down to the capital, but the king's army hit them while they were crossing the ford near Tastes Like Duck Droppings.
-They were split between the two sides of the river when the attack came."
+"They were supposed to be headed down to the capital, but the king's men hit them at the ford near Duck Droppings.
+They were split cross the two sides of the river when the attack came."
 For a moment his years showed on his face.
 "He doesn't expect he'll see many of his friends again."

 Indy glanced at Noxy.
 "That doesn't go out of this house," she ordered.
 Noxy nodded, turning to the stove as the lid on the kettle began to whistle.
 She